Biography

 Eurêka/Celtic European project in collaboration with more than 30 industrial and academic partners, intended to elaborate technical propositions for the future of European digital TV.
 A new generation hybrid turbo code (3D-Turbo Code) and a signal space diversity technique were studied in the framework of the project and then proposed for standardization.

-BSDT: study of enhanced digital transmission techniques for Broadband Satellite Digital Transmissions, 2006-2009
+BSDT: study of enhanced digital transmission techniques for Broadband Satellite Digital Transmissions, ESA project, 2006-2009

 Research contract European Space Agency/Newtec: Proposal of a coded modulation scheme based on a Continuous Phase Modulation (CPM), for satellite transmission.
 This scheme, called 4CPM, has been implemented in the Belgian company Newtec’s triple play service terminals, Sat3play.
 These terminals were successfully put onto market via several satellite operators, including SES Astra (Astra2Connect service).